FAQs

 • Introduction of new wayfinding – to address the current lack of pedestrian signage along key walking routes between the stadium and local stations, we propose introducing fixed, branded signage to guide and improve pedestrian movement.

-• Digital interventions – improved display of pre-event transport information on our website and mobile app, as well as enhanced digital signage, will help better promote shuttle buses and alternative stations, ensuring smoother navigation and reducing congestion for visitors.
+• Digital interventions – an upgraded website with improved pre-event transport information, together with a redesigned mobile app and enhanced digital signage, will help better promote shuttle buses and alternative stations, ensuring smoother navigation and reducing congestion for visitors.

 • Optimisation of traffic management and pedestrian crossings – enhancing traffic and crowd management around the stadium would help reduce congestion and disruption.
 Key measures include promoting additional pedestrian crossings on the A316, improving shuttle bus operations, and optimising road closures to minimise delays and improve efficiency.